 From South Philadelphia, Rittenhouse Square, Fitler Square and adjacent neighborhoods

 Take the Spruce Street bike lane to 25th Street, turn right on 25th Street and then turn left at the at-grade railroad track crossing into Schuylkill Banks.
-Do not use this entrance if it is blocked by a train.
+If this entrance if it is blocked by a train, walk your bike over the Schuylkill River Parks Connector Bridge just south of the at-grade crossing.

 From West Philadelphia or central Center City